ostepok/grass-gis-bba/README.md

-More info about development can be found: http://geo.fsv.cvut.cz/proj/dp/2014/stepan-turek-dp-2014.pdf
+More info about the project can be found:

+Turek, Štěpán.
+"Implementation of bundle block adjustment method for determination of exterior orientation into GRASS GIS."
+(2014).

+http://geo.fsv.cvut.cz/proj/dp/2014/stepan-turek-dp-2014.pdf